wafiesa/Data_Management/README.md

 #### Latitude and Longitude Positions

-Before an interactive map can be plotted, we must first obtain the approximate latitude and longitude positions for every scheme name/area.
-Since the dataset does not list the latitude and longitude positions, we can obtain the information from the portal postcode.my.
-The portal has an integration API with Google Maps.
+Before creating an interactive map, it is necessary to acquire the approximate latitude and longitude positions for each scheme name/area.
+As these positions are not included in the dataset, we can obtain them through the integration API between portal postcode.my and Google Maps.

 |	  |Scheme Name/Area			  |Lat	    |Long		    |
 |---|-----------------------|---------|-----------|